Tax-Efficient Fund Placement and Asset Location Optimization

 Another tidbit to be tax-efficient: some of your accounts grow tax-deferred.
 These are also called tax-sheltered.
 Pre-tax accounts and, of course, tax-free accounts grow tax-sheltered.
 As a result, there is no yearly tax drag, which improves long-term returns.

-In addition, insurance products like accumulation annuities and cash value life insurance policies also grow tax-deferred.
+Insurance products like annuities and cash value life insurance also grow tax-deferred.

-Finally, you can use business deductions, real estate, or farm or ranch income to shelter W-2 income.
+Finally, you can shelter W-2 income using business deductions, real estate, or farm or ranch income.

-Next, let’s look at examples of optimized and poor asset location.
+Next, let’s look at examples of optimized and poor asset locations.
 What does a portfolio optimized for tax efficiency look like?

 What Does Optimized Asset Location Look Like?